SuperFola/blog/content/posts/making_a_rendering_engine/index.md

 image = '/cover_image.png'
 +++

-*Nota Bene*: This serie of articles is mainly focused on my experience while making *Voksel*, a 3D game made in a Minecraft style, so I will only write about my opinion and how I solve the problems I met !
+*Nota Bene*: This serie of articles is mainly focused on my experience while making *Voksel*, a 3D game made in a Minecraft style, so I will only write about my opinion and how I solve the problems I met!

-A month ago, I got this strange idea after having taught myself on OpenGL : What if I made my own rendering engine?
-It could be funny, and I could learn a lot !
+A month ago, I got this strange idea after having taught myself on OpenGL: What if I made my own rendering engine?
+It could be funny, and I could learn a lot!
 That's how I started making [Zavtrak](https://gitlab.com/SuperFola/Zavtrak).
-Few days after, another idea hit me: what if I made my own version of Minecraft using this engine ?
-So that's how my journey started, on a sunny day of September !
+Few days after, another idea hit me: what if I made my own version of Minecraft using this engine?
+So that's how my journey started, on a sunny day of September!

-I made a small ToDo to know where I was going :
+I made a small ToDo to know where I was going:

-* abstraction code for :
+* abstraction code for:
     * VAO, VBO, EBO
     * shaders
     * free fly camera